 - Applications are easy to deploy and update.

-Well, serverless computing has a lot to offer, be it application migration or starting new services in the cloud.
+Well, serverless computing has much to offer, be it application migration or starting new services in the cloud.

-Here are the Examples of Function as a Service (FaaS)
+Here are the Function as a Service (FaaS) Examples:

 Well, this is a serverless computing offering from Amazon Web Services (AWS).
 Many of you will wonder what this is.